actswartz/ansible/LABS/11 JINJA 2 Templating.md

         src: rendered_config.txt
 ```

-**Explanation:**

-* First task: `template` generates a plain-text config (`rendered_config.txt`).
-* Second task: pushes that config to the router with `ios_config`.
-* This workflow is standard in production: **review first, deploy second**.
+**Information:**
+This playbook follows a two-step workflow.
+First, the `template` module generates a rendered text file based on variables and the template.
+Second, the `ios_config` module applies that generated configuration to the device.
+This workflow mimics real-world operations, where engineers want to review configs before pushing them live.

 ---

 ## Stretch Task – Nested Loops

 **Goal:**
 Learn how to model hierarchical data (like VLANs with associated interfaces).
-This helps students understand how Jinja2 scales to large, complex configs.
+This helps you understand how Jinja2 scales to large, complex configs.

 **template file (`nested_template.j2`):**